 Next Generation Infrastructure

-Investments in next-generation technology that delivers a national research and education (R&E) network with increased capacity, on-demand capabilities, network scalability, and a lower carbon footprint to support academic and research collaborations.
+Investments in next-generation technology delivering a national research and education (R&E) network with increased capacity, on-demand capabilities, network scalability, and a lower carbon footprint to support academic and research collaborations.
 Read overview of project accomplishments, lessons learned, and what’s coming next in 2022.

 The Next Generation Infrastructure (NGI) program was initiated in 2018 and is a full set of activities that review and update the services, value, and supporting technology of the Internet2 infrastructure portfolio, as well as the relationships within the larger ecosystem.